Methylfire96/CS50-EDUCATION/final_project/README.md

 Game Over and Victory: The game incorporates distinct visual cues for game over and victory scenarios.
 When the player's hull power reaches zero, signifying defeat, a game over screen is displayed along with an accompanying sound effect.
 Conversely, upon accumulating a substantial score, a victory screen is presented to celebrate the player's achievement.

-Main Game Loop: The core of the game resides in the main game loop.
-This loop regulates the game's flow, managing events, updating entity positions, handling user input, and refreshing the display at a consistent frame rate.

 All in all:
 Simple shooter, avoid contact to the enemies or shoot them to reach the highscore.
 Have fun and enjoy playing.

-The maximum highscore in this game is 2001 (little thoughtfull number, which represents the year, i got my first pc and the odessey of playing games started)